Police Brutality Lawsuit Loans

 Yes, Uplift does grant funding to individuals who have been incarcerated.
 However, there are a few exceptions to this rule.

-We understand that your police brutality case is particularly emotionally and mentally draining which is why we will work as fast as we can to get you the lawsuit loan you need.
+We understand that your case is particularly emotionally and mentally draining, which is why we will work as fast as we can to get you the lawsuit loan you need.

 What is the pre-settlement funding range for police brutality cases?

-The amount of funding your police brutality case qualifies you for depends on your case value.
+The amount of funding you qualify for in a police brutality case depends on the value of your case.

-Unlike lawsuits like motor vehicle cases, there aren’t templates to determine how much a case is worth.
+Unlike motor vehicle accident lawsuits, there are no templates to determine how much a case is worth.
 There are many factors at play.

 Were there physical injuries or just emotional ones?
 Did anyone film the incident?
 Did the plaintiff do anything to make the situation worse?
 Was the plaintiff doing anything illegal?
 Were there witnesses?
 Was the assault racially motivated?

-Case values range all over.
-In some cases, a plaintiff might think they were wronged when really they were posing a threat to the officer who was doing his duty.
-Many times, however, the plaintiff is found innocent.
+Case values vary widely.
+In some cases, a plaintiff might think they were wronged when they were actually posing a threat to an officer performing their duty.
+Many times, however, the plaintiff is cleared of any wrongdoing.

-They can be awarded anywhere from tens of thousands to almost in the tens of millions, like in the case of William Jennings.
+Plaintiffs can be awarded anywhere from tens of thousands to tens of millions of dollars, as in the case of William Jennings.
 It all depends on the factors listed above.

 Credit Card Icon